 The mountains are where you’ll want to head if you are looking for winter adventures like skiing, snowboarding, snowshoeing, and other fun snow activities.

 The California coast, on the other hand, offers plenty of winter destinations that are great for relaxing on the beach, soaking in the sunshine, hiking, and camping.

 Some of the links in this blog may be affiliate links.
 At no extra cost to you, I earn a small commission when you book through these links for which I am very thankful!
-Please see the full disclosure here.
+Thank you!